-We’ve just released the latest version of Beekeeper Studio (5.4) and the headline is that we’ve added beta support for Redis, SurrealDB, and Trino.
+We’ve just released the latest beta of Beekeeper Studio (5.4) and the headline is that we’re introducing support for Redis, SurrealDB, and Trino.

 Here’s a quick look at the three newcomers: